FN Ballista

 The FN Ballista is a sniper rifle developed by FN Herstal.
 The company states that the Ballista's design compares with the Remington MSR, the Sako TRG M10, the Armalite AR-30, and the Accuracy International AWM.
-The Remington MSR was selected as the winner of the US Military PSR competition.
+The Ballista eventually was defeated by the Remington MSR, which was selected as the winner of the US Military PSR competition.

 Design

 The Ballista is a modular, air-cooled, magazine-fed, manually operated, bolt-action sniper rifle that is multi-caliber capable.
 It comes standard equipped with several MIL-STD 1913 rails located at both the 6 and 12 o'clock positions of the rifle in order to mount various attachments that will fit the operator's needs.
 Additional rails are also available as optional accessories.
 The Ballista features a fully adjustable, side-folding stock that can be outfitted with a monopod as well.